2019-2020 MRMS After School Clubs

 Annually, Miles River Middle School participates in the Massachusetts Educational Theatre Guild’s One Act Play Festival.
 Miles River offers a playwriting workshop open to 20 students who will write, develop, design, produce, and perform their original work for competition at this year’s festival.
 Further details about auditions will be announced this January!

 October - December 2019-meets one Tuesday per month; January - April 2020-meets two Tuesdays per month (additional meetings may occur)

 Be part of creating the MRMS yearbook!
 Looking for students interested in contributing writing, photos and to assist with layout and design.
 Email Ms. Wilson or stop by the HW Tech Help Desk with any questions.

 Middle School Musical - Ms. deLima - email@example.com

-Our annual production is an opportunity for singing, dancing, acting, and production for students at any grade level.
-This year our musical will be Peter Pan.
-Auditions typically take place in mid-late October.
-Announcements about information meetings, tryouts and rehearsals will be made at school.
+Our annual production is an opportunity for singing, dancing, acting, and backstage work for students at any grade level.
+This year our musical will be Matilda.
+Students who would like information about auditions, the rehearsal process and ways to get involved should attend an informational meeting on Tuesday 9/19/19 from 2:30-3:15 in the band room.
 Please contact Ms. deLima with any questions.

 Miles River Buddies - Mrs. Simone - firstname.lastname@example.org

 Miles River Buddies is a program intended to connect students with their peers in a safe and fun environment.
 We will play a variety of board games and participate in several hands-on arts and crafts activities throughout the year.
 Meetings are informal and all are welcome.
 We will meet the first and third Tuesday of each month beginning Tuesday 10/1/19.